1coderookie/Kobra2ProInsights/docs/hardware/axes.md

 ---

+### Timing Belt

+---

+### Bearing Blocks

+---

+### Pulleys

+---

+#### MOD: Adding An Adjustable Tensioner/Idler Pulley For The Timing Belt

+This is probably the most important thing you should do right away: add an adjustable tensioner/idelr pulley for the timing belt!
+My machine came with an absolutely sloppy belt, and actually every other Kobra 2 model which uses this timing belt solution that I've seen seems to have the same problem.
+You can either get yourself one of those aluminum plates or print yourself an according bracket where you then mount a pulley to.

+(..description..)

+---

 #### MOD: Z-Axis Driven By Two Motors
 As this machine uses the same mainboard like the Kobra 2 Max/Plus, there is one free connector at the mainboard for connecting a second z-axis motor.